 The telecommunications provider Orange has not only made orange its logo color, it's also used the color for its company name.
 As a contrast to the orange, a lot of black is used in their design.
 This makes Orange look not only modern but also serious.

-Among other things, green is the color of money.
+Among other things, green is the colour of money.
 Green can increase the purchasing power of your customers.
-An article from epson.at (in German) also states:
+An article by Epson also states:

 Green is in the middle of the color spectrum and is therefore the most balanced color.
 When the world around us is green, it represents water and healthy plant life.
 In such an environment, we instinctively know we're not in danger.
 We feel safe and can shop with a secure feeling.